 Ngā Manu Pīrere Awards

 This annual award is for young Māori artists who are post-secondary school level and under 25 years of age.
-It recognises achievement for those at an early stage of their career in the arts.
+It recognizes achievement for those at an early stage of their career in the arts.

 - Find out who got funded recently

 28 Jun 2019